aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Continue shopping

-Now that we can get to the `<Cart />` it's important we can also get back to `<Listing />`.
+Now that we can get to the `<Cart />` it's important we can also get back to `<BeerList />`.
 Rather than dispatching actions from the DevTool, add a click event handler to the "Continue shopping" link in the `<Cart />` component.
-This handler should dispatch the `NAVIGATE` action with a `page` of `'listing'`.
+This handler should dispatch the `NAVIGATE` action with a `page` of `'home'`.

 Ensure that clicking "Continue shopping" takes you back to the listing so you can access both pages.